 We can better manage our batteries by measuring how much power has been removed or replaced in the battery pack.
 I like to think of it as a bank account.
 You have some balance and withdraw a few dollars to buy gas.
 Okay, at today’s prices, a lot of money.
 That decreases the account balance, and if you continue to withdraw, the account will eventually reach zero.
 You recharge the account by making a deposit.

 Batteries are Electron Bank Accounts

 Batteries are just electron bank accounts.
 You can use the electrons for power until the voltage reaches the low cutoff point when the battery cannot supply any more electrons.
-Then you recharge the battery with electrons, and we measure those electrons as electric current over time, Amp-hours.
+Then, you recharge the battery with electrons, and we measure those electrons as electric current over time, in amp-hours.